NilFoundation/zkllvm-template/README.md

 Congratulations!
 You've built a zkLLVM circuit and published it on the Proof Market.
-Now it's time to have a look at how developers of zero-knowledge applications use the Proof Market.
+Now it's time to have a look at how developers of zero-knowledge applications use the Proof Market. -->

-# Part 2.
-Application developer workflow
+# Application developer workflow

 In this part, we will act as a developer of a zk application.
 Our task is to order a proof on the Proof Market: